COSC3020/reverse-insertion-sort-ziyuWang6666/README.md

 1. In the first for loop when i = 1, val = arr[1] is the second element, j = 1.
 Then goes to the second for loop j = 1; arr[0] compare with arr[1], if arr[0] > arr[1], not need to swap, j = 0.
 So, we still get into two for loops to compare elements.
 2. When i = 2, val = arr[2] the third element, j = 2.
 In the second for loop, j = 2, if arr[1] > arr[2], we swap arr[2] to the arr[1].
 Again, we need to go through two loops even without too many swap elements in average cases.
 3. So, ignore constant swap and arr[j] = val, One for loop is n, and two for loops is $(n^2)$.

+For the reverse insertion sort, I think the average time complexity is also O(n^2) because it also needs to go through two for loops to compare and probability swap position.
+The only difference is that it goes from the end to the beginning of the list.